Blockstream/gdk/README.md

 Use address sanitizer with gcc-7, no LTO, enable clang-tidy and debug build

-* ./tools/build.sh --compiler-version=7 --buildtype=debug --lto=false --sanitize=address --clang-tidy-version=5.0 --gcc
+* ./tools/build.sh --compiler-version=7 --buildtype=debug --lto=false --sanitizer=address --clang-tidy-version=5.0 --gcc

 Use clang-analyzer (it'll analyze GDK and its direct dependencies)